edkelly303/elm-multitool/README.md

     myAppTool.string
         |> myAppTools.tweak.control
             (\_ ->
-                -- throw away whatever we had in
+                -- throw away whatever control we
-                -- myAppTool.string, and use this
+                -- had in myAppTool.string, and use
-                -- instead:
+                -- this instead:
                 Control.string
                     |> Control.debounce 1000
             )